SubhamDas1997/Employee-management-spring-restAPI/README.md

   - View, update, create, delete and sort employee details using appropriate fetch methods
   - Adequate server response messages for all requests

+# Background
+Each and every request needs to be authenticated with the correct username and password.
+Every user needs to have either one of the following roles to be able to send requests:
+  - OWNER - This is the master role which can access all APIs, can create new roles and users for specific use cases and add new employees into the DB
+  - ADMIN - Unable to access neither ROLES nor USER APIs, but can make any change to the employees DB
+  - USER - General role with which a user can view and edit employee details but are forbidden to delete or add new entries.
+Moreover, has no access to ROLES and USER APIs

 # APIs
 List of all the API calls for specific use cases:
   - ROLES